alexappleget/alexappleget/README.md

 ## 👋 Hi, I'm Alex Appleget

-🧑‍💻 I'm Full-Stack Software Engineer who loves writing documentation to help other developers learn.
+🧑‍💻 I'm Full-Stack Software Engineer who specializes in TypeScript, React, Next.js, Node.js, Express, and PostgreSQL.

 🔒 Lately, I've developed a passion for understanding authentication and how it's built from JWTs to secure cookie management and refresh tokens.